Health Information Form

 - Discuss a realistic communication plan for your time abroad with your support networks (i.e. family and friends)

 - Review information about DIS support contacts and services and your insurance coverage.
-Note that both DIS insurance and the Danish national health system exclude mental health coverage counseling/therapy/psychiatrist sessions, which cost approximately 1,300-2,500 DKK per session.
-Check with your U.S. insurance and any study abroad insurance through your institution as they may reimburse these costs
+Counseling/therapy/psychiatrist sessions cost approximately 1,300-2,500 DKK per session, which will be covered to the limits of the DIS insurance.
+If you identify additional insurance needs, check with your U.S. insurance and any study abroad insurance through your institution as they may reimburse these costs

 - Contact our North American Office at firstname.lastname@example.org with any questions or to discuss your specific needs